Hardziyevich/specific-group/java-programming/doc/basics/loops.md

 Intention: Learn how to use for-loops for counting and indexing.

 For-loops in Java are identical to those in C and Javascript, and if you are familiar with those languages, you may skip this section.
-If you are most familiar with Python, you’ll want to work through this lesson carefully.
+If you are most familiar with Python, you’ll want to work through this chapter carefully.
 Here’s a for-loop in Java:

 ```java